 And now we’ve come to the detail that might trip you up: mixed remainders.
 Sometimes, when you divide the total timed minutes by 15, you get a remainder that represents more than one service.
 For example, you might have three leftover minutes of therapeutic exercise and five leftover minutes of manual therapy.
 When each of these remainders stands on its own, neither meets the 8-minute threshold.
 However, when combined, they equal eight minutes—and according to Medicare’s billing guidelines, that means you can bill one unit of the service with the greatest time total (in this case, manual therapy).

 The AMA Rule of Eights

 This is precisely where Medicare and the AMA diverge.
 Per AMA’s Rule of Eights guidelines, you cannot use the cumulative total of your remainders to justify billing additional units.
-In other words, as explained here, “If your leftover minutes come from a combination of services, you cannot bill for any of them unless one individual service totals at least eight minutes.”
+In other words, as explained in this blog post, “If your leftover minutes come from a combination of services, you cannot bill for any of them unless one individual service totals at least eight minutes.”
 So, in the example above, you could not bill for any additional units, because neither the three minutes of therapeutic exercise nor the five minutes of manual therapy meet the 8-minute threshold.

 In some situations, this can be a good thing for therapists.
 If you provide, for example, 10 minutes of manual therapy and 10 minutes of therapeutic exercise, you could then bill for two units under the Rule of Eights.
 Under the 8-Minute Rule, however, you could only bill one.